hongyusu/hongyusu.github.io/_posts/2015-11-02-documentation-and-test-modules-for-python.md

   pass
   {%endhighlight%}

-### Run test case

-- Now we have set up the test for function `dist()`.
-To run the test, just use the following line in the command line.
-Additional option `-v` will enable verbosity model which will print detail information on screen.
+  Then run the test with the following command

   {%highlight bash linenos%}
   python solution.py -v
   {%endhighlight%}

+  The command line argument `-v` will enable verbosity output which print detail information of the test.
+As mentioned already, this requires adding the above `doctest.testmod()` into your code.

+- As alternative, the test can be perform with the following command

+  {%highlight bash linenos%}
+  python -m doctest -v solution.py
+  {%endhighlight%}

+  This is more flexible and does not need to add the above `doctest.testmod()` into your code.

 - The above command will generate the following information printed to the screen.
 Oh I have another function `GPS2POS` under test as well.

   {%highlight Bash%}